 Our Conclusion

-Termite damage can seriously compromise the structure and value of your home, so we don’t recommend DIY treatment.
-Pest control experts will be able to identify the type of termites and the extent of the infestation, as well as ultimately get rid of the termites.
-We always recommend reaching out to multiple companies to get at least three quotes for termite treatment pricing before making your final decision.
+Termite damage can cause severe structural issues and significantly reduce your home’s value.
+Because infestations are often hidden and difficult to treat, we don’t recommend DIY solutions.
+Professional pest control companies can accurately identify the problem and apply targeted treatments.
+We recommend contacting multiple companies to get at least three quotes for termite treatment pricing before making your final decision.

 What does the start of termite damage look like?